 The annual Innovation in Politics Awards recognise creative politicians from across Europe who have the courage to break new ground to find innovative solutions for today’s challenges.
 The Awards are presented to the politicians in recognition of their innovative projects based on our European values of social balance, democracy, and human rights – regardless of their party affiliation or level of government.

-A citizens’ jury comprising over 1,000 Europeans evaluates the projects to determine the finalists and winners in the Awards’ nine categories.
+Each year, a citizens’ jury of over 1,000 Europeans evaluate the projects to determine the finalists and winners in the Awards’ categories.
+From 2024 onwards, the Awards finals will always be held at the current European Capital of Democracy.

 Impact

-Since 2017, The Innovation in Politics Awards have honoured 598 people who are at the forefront of political innovation.
-With this Award, The Innovation in Politics Institute gives visibility to the best political minds in Europe, provides them with a platform to present their innovative projects, and facilitates best practice exchange across borders.
+Since 2017, The Innovation in Politics Awards have honoured 650 political innovators.
+Through the Awards, The Innovation in Politics Institute gives visibility to outstanding political minds in Europe, provides them with a platform to present their innovative projects, and facilitates best practice exchange across borders.

 The Awards Categories

-The Innovation in Politics Awards are presented in nine categories:
+The Innovation in Politics Awards 2024 are presented in seven categories:

 Democracy